ToucanBox/front-end-developer/README.md

 #### What we’re looking for
 - Demonstration of HTML/CSS/JS skills
-- Understanding of existing project code and ability to  build on existing parameters
+- Understanding of existing project code and ability to build on it
 - A systematic approach to design challenges

 ---